septentrio-gnss/septentrio_gnss_driver/README.md

     + default: `base_link`
   + `local_frame_id`: name of the ROS tf frame for the local frame.
     + default: `odom`
   + `insert_local_frame`: Wether to insert a local frame to published tf according to [ROS REP 105](https://www.ros.org/reps/rep-0105.html#relationship-between-frames).
 The transform from the local frame specified by `local_frame_id` to the vehicle frame specified by `vehicle_frame_id` has to be provided, e.g. by odometry.
-Insertion of the local frame means the transform between local frame and global frame is published instead of transfrom between vehicle frame and global frame.
+Insertion of the local frame means the transform between local frame and global frame is published instead of transform between vehicle frame and global frame.
     + default: `false`
   + `get_spatial_config_from_tf`: wether to get the spatial config via tf with the above mentioned frame ids.
 This will override spatial settings of the config file.
 For receiver type `ins` with `multi_antenna` set to `true` all frames have to be provided, with `multi_antenna` set to `false`, `aux1_frame_id` is not necessary.
 For type `gnss` with dual-antenna setup only `frame_id`, `aux1_frame_id`, and `poi_frame_id` are needed.
 For single-antenna `gnss` no frames are needed.
 Keep in mind that tf has a tree structure.
 Thus, `poi_frame_id` is the base for all mentioned frames.
     + default: `false`
   + `use_ros_axis_orientation` Wether to use ROS axis orientations according to [ROS REP 103](https://www.ros.org/reps/rep-0103.html#axis-orientation) for body related frames and geographic frames.
 Body frame directions affect INS lever arms and IMU orientation setup parameters.
 Geographic frame directions affect orientation Euler angles for INS+GNSS and attitude of dual-antenna GNSS.
 If `use_ros_axis_orientation` is set to `true`, the driver converts between the NED convention (Septentrio: yaw = 0 is north, positive clockwise), and ENU convention (ROS: yaw = 0 is east, positive counterclockwise).
 There is no conversion when setting this parameter to `false` and the angles will be consistent with the web GUI in this case.
-    + If set to `false` Septentrios definition is used, i.e., front-right-down body releated frames and NED (north-east-down) for orientation frames.
+    + If set to `false` Septentrios definition is used, i.e., front-right-down body related frames and NED (north-east-down) for orientation frames.
-    + If set to `true` ROS definition is used, i.e., front-left-up body releated frames and ENU (east-north-up) for orientation frames.
+    + If set to `true` ROS definition is used, i.e., front-left-up body related frames and ENU (east-north-up) for orientation frames.
     + default: `true`
   </details>

   <details>
   <summary>UTM zone locking</summary>
-  + `lock_utm_zone`: wether the UTM zone of the inital localization is locked, i.e., this zone is kept even if a zone transition would occur.
+  + `lock_utm_zone`: wether the UTM zone of the initial localization is locked, i.e., this zone is kept even if a zone transition would occur.
     + default: `true`
   </details>